Aiman-khan-tech/90daysofdevops/day02/linux-architecture-notes.md

 ---

-# 🔗 Environment Used

-* Ubuntu on WSL2
-* Windows 11
-* VS Code Terminal

----

 # 📖 Learning Outcome

 Day 02 strengthened my understanding of Linux internals, process management, and service handling — foundational concepts that are essential for modern DevOps engineering and production infrastructure management.